-Zen Peacemakers Complete Bearing Witness at Cheyenne River Sioux Tribe Reservation
+Zen Peacemakers Complete Bearing Witness Plunge at Cheyenne River Sioux Tribe Reservation

 Before setting out, they picnicked¬†in Rapid City with Charmaine White Face, Tuffy Sierra, Alice Sierra, Chas Jewett and Grover Genro Gauntt, some of whom were among the leaders of the retreat last year.
 They welcomed the Zen Peacemakers¬†back, reviewed the expressions of trauma and beauty they¬†may expect to see on the reservation and Tiokasin Ghosthorse¬†advised: “As you walk about the land, be silent, let the land get to know YOU.”